 Assistive listening devices are available upon request at different locations throughout University campuses.
 Individuals seeking assistive listening equipment are encouraged to contact a venue or event prior to arriving regarding availability.
 Event planners should be prepared to provide assistive listening devices upon request and test the equipment in advance of an event.
 For questions regarding assistive listening equipment contact the Center for Students with Disabilities at 860-486-2020 or firstname.lastname@example.org.

-Event planners should consider the needs of individuals with disabilities during an emergency.
+Event planners must consider the needs of all individuals during an emergency, including those with disabilities.
 Event staff should be aware of the emergency evacuation procedures and understand elevators may not be available during an evacuation.
 An approved safe shelter should be identified and communicated to participants.